 1. Introduction

-Advertising evolves with the world as companies constantly adapt to changes and match the interests of their target audiences.
+Advertising evolves with the world, as companies constantly adapt to changes and match the interests of their target audiences.
 Social media is increasingly important for business marketing to reach many of these audiences, as there are 2.8 billion social media users around the world [29].
 In this rapidly changing environment, a new marketing method called social media influencer marketing takes advantage of such phenomena [35].
 Neilsen marketing indicated that influencer marketing yields “returns on investments 11 times higher as compared to digital marketing” [35].
 The value of influencer marketing increases from USD 6.5 billion in 2019 to USD 9.7 billion in 2020” and “in 2018, “19% of American consumers purchased goods or services” as per the recommendations of social media influencers [53].
 Indeed, social media influencer marketing has led to more cost-efficient marketing, more media coverage, and good customer persuasion [35].

 This tendency leads influencers to have more power than before.
 In their marketing strategy study on the effect of influencers on consumer behavior of Generation Z and Y (n = 459), Kádeková and Holienčinová [27] revealed that 41% of respondents in Generation Z regularly purchase products based on recommendations by influencers, in contrast, in Generation Y, the number was 19% of respondents.
 They summarized the marketing influencer power with the following statement, “3% of people can produce 90% of the effect.”
 The most significant prerequisite for success is connecting a brand with the right influencers [30].
 In this sense, the number of followers and comments on social networks for a brand is critical [30].
 Yet, this quantitative approach could not ensure that the right social media influencers are connected because it does not indicate to what extent brand credibility, attractiveness, and consistency are perceived by customers.
 In this study, we focus on qualitative approaches because they are rarely studied yet significant in understanding the authentic quality of influencers.
-Our aim of this study is to demonstrate the legitimacy to evaluate influencers’ performance in qualitative perspectives by suggesting a systematic framework for qualitative evaluation of social media influencers based on a literature review for a case study.
-To do so, specifically, we will respond to the following two questions: What are qualitative factors that determine the quality of social media influencers, and what methods are available to validate the factors in finding the right social media influencers?
+Our aim of this study is to demonstrate the legitimacy to evaluate influencers’ performance from qualitative perspectives by suggesting a systematic framework for qualitative evaluation of social media influencers based on a literature review for a case study.
+To do so, specifically, we respond to the following two questions: What are qualitative factors that determine the quality of social media influencers, and what methods are available to validate the factors in finding the right social media influencers?

 2. WHY Quantitative?